iCliniq Logo

 Thanks for writing in, and I understand your concern.

-Yes, you got a pilonidal cyst associated with the formation of the pilonidal sinus.
+You got a pilonidal cyst associated with the formation of the pilonidal sinus.
 It seems like it is not infected, but ultimately, it gets complicated with time.
-Hence, it needs a surgical intervention that is excision of cyst preferably and open healing with secondary intention.
-In addition to this, take measures like cleaning and shaving that area regularly and avoid sitting too long.
+Hence, it needs a surgical intervention that is the excision of the cyst, preferably, and open healing with secondary intention.
+In addition to this, take measures like cleaning and shaving that area regularly, and avoid sitting too long.

 I hope this helps.